 - I am disabled and cannot do manual labor.
 Can I still apply?

 Where does TPC Habitat for Humanity build homes?

 TPC Habitat for Humanity builds homes in Tacoma, Lakewood, and other areas in Pierce County based on land availability.
 Homeowners do not get a choice about the location of their home.
-We also have a chapter in Gig Harbor and can refer you to them if you are interested in building in Gig Harbor or on the Key Peninsula.

 How can I apply?

 We are not currently accepting applications, but if you would like to learn more and be placed on our wait list, please attend one of our upcoming Homeowner Information Meetings.
 At the meeting we will explain the Habitat program, hand out inquiry forms, and go over the program with you one-on-one.
 See the Event Calendar for upcoming dates and times.

 What do you count toward household income?

 Habitat uses gross household income to determine if a family meets the income guidelines.
 Any income that is documented and stable is included in household income.
 Documented and stable income includes wages, child support, SSI/SSA, TANF, and self-employment income.

 Any income that is temporary, unstable, or that cannot be applied towards housing is not used to determine if a family meets income guidelines.
 Income that cannot be applied includes food stamps, work study, and unemployment benefits.